yuanming-hu/fc4/README.md

  python2 fc4.py test pretrained/colorchecker_fold1and2.ckpt -1 sample_inputs/a.png
  ```

- You will see the reulst in seconds.
+ You will see the results in seconds.
 Legend:
  <img src="web/images/legend.jpg" width="900">

 # Bibtex